DSIN-INSA-Strasbourg/Hermes-doc/content/examples/single-datasource.md

               }}

     SRVGroupsMembers:
-      # Attribute names that will be used as primary key : here is is a tuple
+      # Attribute names that will be used as primary key: here is is a tuple
       primarykeyattr: [srv_group_id, srv_user_id]
       # Integrity constraints between datamodel type, in Jinja.
-      # WARNING : could be very slow, keep it as simple as possible, and focused upon
+      # WARNING: could be very slow, keep it as simple as possible, and focused upon
       # primary keys
-      # Jinja vars available are '_SELF' : the current object, and every types declared
+      # Jinja vars available are '_SELF': the current object, and every types declared
-      # For each "typename" declared, two vars are available :
+      # For each "typename" declared, two vars are available:
-      # - typename_pkeys : a set with every primary keys
+      # - typename_pkeys: a set with every primary keys
-      # - typename : a list of dict containing each entries
+      # - typename: a list of dict containing each entries
       # https://hermes.insa-strasbourg.fr/en/setup/configuration/hermes-server/#hermes-server.datamodel.data-type-name.integrity_constraints
       integrity_constraints:
         - "{{ _SELF.srv_user_id in SRVUsers_pkeys and _SELF.srv_group_id in SRVGroups_pkeys }}"
       sources: # datasource(s) to use to fetch data.
 Usually one, but several could be used
         datasource_of_example1: # The source name set in hermes.plugins.datasources
           # The query to fetch data.
-          # 'type' is mandatory and indicate to plugin which flavour of query to proceed
+          # 'type' is mandatory and indicate to plugin which flavor of query to proceed
           #   Possible 'type' values are 'add', 'delete', 'fetch' and 'modify'
           # 'query' is the query to send
           # 'vars' is a dict with vars to use (and sanitize !) in query